mateusjunges/accel-stepper-with-distances/README.md

 # Accel Stepper with Distances

-This library allow you to work with the popular AccelStepper library
+This library allow you to work with the popular AccelStepper library not with steps, but distances!

 # Installation